 Much like in real life, FM15 sees the top clubs in Europe hoarding talent in a way similar to Scrooge McDuck acquiring money.
 These clubs often have a sugar daddy investing copious amounts of money, which allows them to make a play for pretty much any emerging starlet, whether they actually need these players or not.
 Whilst it can be hugely frustrating to lose your starlets to the money-bags from London, Paris, Madrid or Barcelona, you could also try to benefit from their behavior.
 In my eyes, there are two ways you can take this excessive hoarding from the top clubs and turn it against the top sides.

 In an earlier post, I mentioned the patented sign-to-sell idea, which roughly means you sign players you have no intention of ever fielding purely for the intention of selling them for profit.
 Simply identifying and signing said players really isn’t enough though.
-Just having them sit in your reserves is not going to make it Read more about Advanced Sign-To-Sell; Polish That Gem[…]
+Just having them sit in your reserves is Read more…

 Another important part of wheeling and dealing is the pure and simple negotiating a deal.
 Several factors come into play here.
 First of all, you have to know what a player is actually worth.
-I’m not talking about the value displayed in-game, I’m talking about actual value in terms of the market.
-Is this is Read more about Negotiating a good deal[…]
+I’m not talking about the value displayed in-game, I’m talking about actual value in terms of Read more…

 If you have the system in place, you can start to make a profit by using what I call “sign-to-sell”.
 This basically means that certain players you sign should be players with either high potential or a high reputation, who are undervalued at the moment you sign them.
-If your team is successful, this rubs Read more about Sign-to-sell[…]
+If your Read more…